ThomasCross/SpaceCadets/Week 3/README.md

 ## Notes
 - This intpreter ignores indentation, so it can be used for ease of readability.
-- All variables are initalised with a value of 0 and can be intalised with any command except while.
+- All variables are initalised with a value of 0 and can be intalised with any command.
-- Variables can be any length but must be in CAPITALS and only contain letters. (ie, X, Y, Z, ABC)
+- Variables can be any length but must only contain letters. (ie, X, Y, Z, Abc, abC)

 ## Comments
     // This is a comment